codefellows/debugging-js/README.md

   * Writing code IS debugging; the question is how early in the process you do it
 * Types of Bugs
   * Syntax Bugs
-    * The code doesn’t run (missing brackets, misspellings, etc.)
+    * The code doesn't run (missing brackets, misspellings, etc.)
     * Linters help minimize syntax bugs
   * Programming Bugs
-    * The code runs, but it doesn’t do what you want
+    * The code runs, but it doesn't do what you want
+    * Happy path bugs (fundamental logic flaw) vs. Edge cases/Exception handling
     * TDD/BDD helps minimize programming bugs ([here's an alternate view on writing software test-first](http://david.heinemeierhansson.com/2014/tdd-is-dead-long-live-testing.html))
   * Requirements
     * The code does what the developer wants, but not what the user wants